HouseElves/kanji_time_public/docs/source/data/kanji_dict.rst

 ----

 The `kanji_dict` module extracts entry-level dictionary data from the legacy KanjiDict XML dataset.
-We use it to retrieve readings, glosses, and grammatical tags for each character or kana.
+It contains readings, glosses, and grammatical tags for each character or kana.

 The interface exposes: